 -Around 2005/6 one of the producers, Mikihiro Iwata, left Studio 5 and helped create the studio A1 Pictures.

--Their current work is a movie for the Kaiketsu Zorori franchise and taking over production for Aikatsu’s second season.
+-Their current work is a movie for the Kaiketsu Zorori franchise along with taking over production for Aikatsu’s second season.

 Sunrise Studio 6: